pangyyen/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `help 123`, it will be interpreted as `help`. <br>
+:warning: <strong>Clear command will clear the entire json file and cannot be undone.
+Please use with caution. </strong>

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>